 This easy Creamed Chipped Beef is easily adapted to work with what's available in your local grocery store and your pantry and refrigerator.
 Here are some great substitutions and additions you can use to make this recipe your own.

-Top with thinly sliced green onions or chives for a little extra flavor and color.
+Top with thinly sliced green onions or chopped chives for a little extra flavor and color.

 Storing and reheating